 Christmas charity gift cards aren’t the only way you can give back through the festive period of course.
 You can also think about providing your time to a cause and volunteering.

-Ultimately, Christmas is as much about giving as it is receiving.
-It’s embedded in our culture as a time where we give to those less fortunate than ourselves.
+Ultimately, Christmas is as much about giving as it is about receiving.
+It’s embedded in our culture as a time when we give to those less fortunate than ourselves.
 One of the most popular Christmas tales of all time ‘A Christmas Carol’ is a message on the benefits of being charitable and the dangers of only thinking about yourself.